grgomrton/CarND-LaneLines-P1/README.md

 # Finding Lane Lines on the Road - Assignment Entry

 This repository contains my solution for the Finding Lane Lines assignment of the Self-Driving Car Nanodegree program at Udacity.

-![An example output][cover_image]

 ### Building the environment
 - Download and install the [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit)